State banks boost Brazil lending to help spur growth

 Such efforts fueled rapid loan book growth at state-run lenders, which currently control 48 percent of Brazil's outstanding loans but might spark a significant rise in future defaults.

-The annual pace of growth in earmarked loans, or credit aimed at encouraging investment for homebuilding purposes in accordance with government policies, accelerated to almost 25 percent in May.
-Mortgage lending expanded 34 percent in May, while lending by the BNDES jumped 17 percent from a year earlier.

 Local private-sector banks have drastically restricted loan origination since the start of the year as deleveraging in risky segments, such as auto financing, has taken longer than expected.
-Loan delinquencies have held steady for the past three months.
+As a result, loan delinquencies have held steady for the past three months.

-(Reporting by Guillermo Parra-Bernal, Luciana Otoni and Alonso Soto; Editing by Gerald E. McCormick, Kenneth Barry and Carol Bishopric)
+(Reporting by Guillermo Parra-Bernal, Luciana Otoni and Alonso Soto; Editing by Gerald E. McCormick and Kenneth Barry)